IBM/iot-mapping/README.md

 <img src="https://i.imgur.com/b5DzIxP.png"  style="margin-left: auto; margin-right: auto;">

-We can also click the "Show all paths" button to draw the path traversed by each asset.
+We can also click the `Show all paths` button to draw the path traversed by each asset.
 <img src="https://i.imgur.com/33PbBLN.png"  style="margin-left: auto; margin-right: auto;">

 If there are multiple datapoints associated with an asset, we can use a "range slider" to trace back and view an assets path.
 As the slider is adjusted, each marker should update their location and sensor identifier.
 Also, the corresponding timestamp should be shown in the bottom right corner of the map.